-Interviewees also note that the rule of the drug trade and negative experiences of the police displaced what should be an ordinary relationship between favela dwellers and the law.
+Interviewees also note that the rule of the drug trade and negative experiences of the police displaced what should be an ordinary relationship between favela-dwellers and the law.
 There are stories of how these issues are experienced in everyday life and how the police are learning to change their approach at the same time that new services, procedures and regulations enter the favelas.
-They report a sense of liberation and real relief by community residents who now feel free from firearms and uncontrolled criminal behaviour in their door step.
+These stories report a sense of liberation and real relief by community residents, who now feel free from firearms and uncontrolled criminal behaviour in their doorstep.

-The UPPs today...the relations between the police and the community today...are better, but it was difficult when we started; the idea of law and following rules is complex for people who grew up under the rule of the drug trade.
-If you are older you have experienced something else in favelas, but for young people this has been all they know, this new relation with the law is difficult, and how are we, the police, going to handle this?
+"The UPPs today... the relations between the police and the community today... are better, but it was difficult when we started; the idea of law and following rules is complex for people who grew up under the rule of the drug trade.
+If you are older you have experienced something else in favelas, but for young people this has been all they know.
+This new relation with the law is difficult.
+How are we, the police, going to handle this?
 With kicks?
 Not possible anymore.
 With bullets?
 It didn't work.
 With firearms?
 At times you need this, but not when we are trying to get closer.
-We know we have made a mistake and today we have a new attitude, there is a new era, and I am not dreaming, I have my feet very firm on the ground."
+We know we have made a mistake and today we have a new attitude.
+There is a new era.
+I am not dreaming, I have my feet very firm on the ground."
+(UPP commander, community-based)

-Issues of culture are complicated.
+"Issues of culture are complicated.
 As many of us in the police have a culture of repression, that repressed demand inside, there are those people there who have been injured, suffered injustice, many lost their children, if not in confrontations, then to organised crime.
 These are localities where there was no law."
+(Military Police commander, headquarters)

-There is a view that the UPPs focus on rights and reclaiming territory for the state so as to reintroduce society and its regulations for the benefit of favela communities.
-This is seen as more important than fighting the drug trade;

-the fight against criminals and their expulsion from favela territories is not an end, but the means through which other services and the overall process of social integration can start taking place.
+There is a view that the UPPs focus on rights and reclaiming territory for the State so as to reintroduce society and its regulations for the benefit of favela communities.
+This is seen as more important than fighting the drug trade; the fight against criminals and their expulsion from favela territories is not an end, but the means through which other services and the overall process of social integration can start taking place.

-The UPPs came to bring rights back...the right of persons to go out, to go to a 'pagoda' and back without the preoccupation of a stray bullet.
-The control of territory by the state, through what we do is the point: where the drug trade used to rule, today the rule is of the state.
-A young boy asked me: 'captain, are you the new owner of the hill now?'
+"The UPPs came to bring rights back... the right of persons to go out, to go to a pagode and return without the preoccupation of a stray bullet.
+The control of territory by the State over what we do is the point: where the drug trade used to rule, today is ruled by the State.
+A young boy asked me: 'Captain, are you the new owner of the hill now?'
 His reference was of the drug dealer as the owner of the hill.
-And I said: 'what do you mean son?
-You are the owner of the hill, the owner of the hill is the community, actually the hill does not have an owner, you have the right to study, to play, to cycle, to work, this is ours'.
-The reference he had was of a leader, a boss, an owner to whom everyone had to ask permission - and I broke that, no, son, this is not the way.
-And the reference he has today is different, of a policeman who works with the community, to support him, to be with him..."
+And I said: 'What do you mean, son?
+You are the owner of the hill, the owner of the hill is the community.
+Actually the hill does not have an owner, you have the right to study, to play, to cycle, to work.
+This is ours.'
+The reference he had was of a leader, a boss, an owner to whom everyone had to ask permission - and I broke that.
+'No, son, this is not the way.'
+And the reference he has today is different, of a policeman who works with the community to support him, to be with him..."
+(UPP commander, community-based)